Joseacasado/Joseacasado/README.md

 ---

 ### Status:
-- 🔭 I'm working on my portfolio and professional profiles, I will appreciate any suggestions!.
+- 🔭 I'm working as FullStack Junior Developer in Madrid.
-- 🌱 I'm currently improving my knowledge of React.
+- 🌱 I'm currently improving my knowledge of Design patterns.
 - 👯 I would like to collaborate in cool and interesting projects.
 - 💬 We can talk about code, but I also know a lot about drums.